MidHunterX/Expression/README.md

 Expression is licensed under the **GNU Affero GPL v3**, ensuring all modifications and server-hosted versions remain open-source.

-## 🤝 Acknowledgements

-Thanks to:

-- [swww](https://github.com/LGFae/swww) for the awesome wallpaper setter with animated transitions for Wayland
-- [feh](https://github.com/feh/feh), the best image viewer which can also be used as a wallpaper setter for X11

 ## 🙌 Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests.